bert96/bert96.github.io/index.md

 		<h1 class="questr purple">Who am I?</h1>
 		<p>My name is Bert Koster, and I take interest in front-end webdevelopment.
 I finished studying Interaction Design at the Hanze Hogeschool in the city of Groningen in the Netherlands.
 		</p>
-		<p>I like to be a creative guy and experiment with libraries and frameworks like Three.js and React.
+		<p>Being creative and doing personal projects with libraries and frameworks like Three.js and React is something I like to do.
 One of the things that fascinate me is astronomy and space related things.
-This is why many of my projects are related to that theme.
-I like to do hobby projects with different frameworks to keep myself busy with coding and to develop myself further as a front-end developer.
-I want to bring the skills I learned during my studies and from my hobby projects to a new level and work for a company to create interesting and nice looking websites.
+This is why many of my personal projects are related to that theme.
+This also helps me to develop myself further as a front-end developer.
+The skills I learned during my studies, internship and personal projects is something I want to go further with by working for a company as a webdeveloper.
 		</p>
 		<p>If you want to know more about me, check out my <a href="{{ site.url }}/assets/curriculumvitae.pdf" target="_blank">Curriculum Vitae</a>.
 		</p>